Mary Bridge Children's Hospital

 Mary Bridge Children's Hospital is a pediatric hospital located in Tacoma, Washington.
 It is an 82-bed facility and a state-designated level II pediatric trauma center.
 Mary Bridge was established in 1955 by members of Tacoma Orthopedic Association, a women's volunteer group established in 1921.
 Members of the Tacoma Orthopedic Association saw a need for a specialized pediatric health care center in Tacoma.
 Key funding came from the estate of Dr. Albert W. Bridge, a physician who practiced in Eatonville, Washington and later also opened a clinic in Tacoma.
 The hospital was named for his mother, Mary.

 Mary Bridge is physically connected with Tacoma General Hospital and both hospitals are owned and operated by MultiCare Health System, a Tacoma-based not-for-profit integrated health organization.
 Consequently, Mary Bridge and Tacoma General cooperate extensively and share resources with each other.
 Mary Bridge is affiliated with the University of Washington and is an active teaching site for medical students.
 It also has a joint pediatric heart surgery program with Seattle Children's hospital.

 Facilities

 Mary Bridge has 82 licensed beds.
 It has a 13-bed pediatric intensive care unit (PICU).
 In 2004, a $67 million surgery center was added to the Mary Bridge campus.
 In 2005, the outpatient center moved into a new facility.
+In May 2026, the hospital moved into a new standalone facility.